Aarception/Mo-information-security-portfolio/README.md

 if this was a genuine response by the institution, then at least it can now definitively qualify I was never an adversary, nor with grievance, nor pressuring an advantage through the concern.

-If it is strategically designed, then at least I would have  protected the integrity of Jl/17 exit of the loop from being adversely acted upon and structurally challenged.
+If it is strategically designed, then at least I would have  protected the integrity of Jl/17 exit of the loop from being structurally challenged.

-.
+Trust is important.
+This is why I must now finalize opportunity and planning.

 Detect, Calibrate, Validate, Dignify, Maintain, Preserve.

     I. DETECT possible design anomaly.